aplteam/Cider/mkdocs/docs/user-commands.md

 Where

-`folder` (optional)
-: is a path to a folder that is empty or does not exist
+-   `folder` (optional) is a path to a folder that is empty or does not exist

-`project-namespace` (optional)
-: is a namespace in the active workspace to be linked to the project
+-   `project-namespace` (optional) is a namespace in the active workspace to be linked to the project

 Cider initialises `folder` as a project (creating it if necessary), links it to `project-namespace`, and offers the project configuration for editing.

-Finally Cider attempts to open the new project.
+Finally Cider offers to open the new project.

 __Project folder__